ohostar/text/README.md

-# How to rub Robot framework tests
+# How to run Robot framework tests

 ### Python installation